Your Circuit's Dead, There's Something Wrong!

 Is this how a senior banker should behave when faced by the regulators refusal to act as he or she wishes - you throw the cat amongst the pigeons?
 You tell the world that the present housing crisis could lead to one unless the Feds do more to create liquidity in the mortgage market.
 In other words, when at fault blame the Government - hey it worked for Charlie Keating, almost.

-the son of immigrants, the poor boy from the Bronx, whose great ambition was to make housing affordable for the average family - to help them be part of the "American Dream" of owning their own home.
+I am not trying to demonize Mr Mozilo; he truly has had an Horatio Alger-like rise from the son of immigrants, the poor boy from the Bronx, whose great ambition was to make housing affordable for the average family - to help them be part of the "American Dream" of owning their own home.
 I grew up just a few blocks from him in similar circumstances and I know how my parents dreamed of owning their own home.
 I am sure that he was focused, throughout a good part of his career, on what he told The Graziadio Busines Report of Pepperdine University were the theree basic principles underlying Countrywide's success:

 1. Improve technology to lower the cost of home financing.